MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-advanced-threat-protection.md

 The endpoints must be able to connect to the Internet and send their data outside of your organization’s network.
 You might need to set additional proxy configurations to ensure endpoints can report correctly.

-1. Open the [Group Policy Management Console](https://technet.microsoft.com/en-us/library/cc731212.aspx), right-click the GPO you want to configure and click **Edit**.
+1. Open the [Group Policy Management Console](https://technet.microsoft.com/en-us/library/cc731212.aspx), right-click the GPO you want to configure, and click **Edit**.

 2. In the **Group Policy Management Editor**, go to **Computer configuration**.